 Don’t be afraid to ask for help from locals when finding your train, as it can be a bit confusing to find the right train, as only the ending destinations are listed.

 Just ask people for Ruifang and perhaps have the Chinese translation saved in your phone notes so you can show people.
-Locals will be glad to point you in the direction of the right train.

-From Ruifang, you can easily transfer to the Pingxi line.
-Buy a one day pass from the stand; it’s the best option and it costs only 52 Taiwanese dollars ($1.75 USD).
-Ride the train from Ruifang to the end of the line at Shifen– easy!
+Buy a one day pass from the stand; it’s the best option and it costs only 80 Taiwanese dollars (about $2 USD).

 Optionally, you can stop at Houtong Cat Village on the way from Shifen to Jiufen, as it’s located on the Pingxi line as well.